tinxx/MiThermometer2MQTT/README.md

 ```
 {
   "id": "001122334455",
+  "name": "ATC_334455",
   "temperature": 20.3,
   "humidity": 55,
   "battery": 92,
   "voltage": 3030,
-  "rssi": -76,
-  "linkquality": 44,
-  "name": "ATC_334455"
+  "signal_strength": -76
 }
 ```

 Please note that the device *name* seems to be only randomly picked up and will be missing from the JSON object most of the time.
 However, you can manually define a name (see *Configuration*).

-The link quality is roughly calculated from the Bluetooth RSSI.
+The `signal_strength` is the Bluetooth RSSI.
-RSSI values between `0` and `-20` will be considered as `100` link quality.
-RSSI values between `-20` and `-120` will be inversely proportionally mapped onto link quality values between `100` and `0`.

-The online state will be deposited with the MQTT broker with topic `MQTT_TOPIC_STATUS`.
+The online state will be deposited with the MQTT broker with topic `MQTT_TOPIC_STATE`.
 This is done by storing a *retained* message `online` that each client will receive on subscribe.
 The message `offline` is stored as a *will* to be sent after the device disconnected from MQTT broker.